 The Valdosta Daily Times

-On Monday, Oct.
-1, Breast Cancer Awareness Month begins and The Valdosta Daily Times plans commemorating this event with survivor interviews throughout the coming weeks, stories about women battling breast cancer, a Valdosta Scene magazine cover story on an area organization devoted to the importance of mammograms in detecting breast cancer early, and more.
+Today, Oct.
+1, Breast Cancer Awareness Month begins and The Valdosta Daily Times again plans to commemorate this event with survivor interviews throughout the coming weeks, stories about women battling breast cancer, a Valdosta Scene magazine cover story on one woman’s experiences, a feature in our monthly Your Health Matters section, and more.

 Every October, the number of pink ribbons attest to the number of South Georgia women who have survived, who are battling breast cancer, and those who lost the fight.

 October reminds us of just how many women we know and love, those who are co-workers, neighbors, friends and family, battle this disease.

 Breast cancer pays no heed to socio-economics, race, or age.
 It can strike any woman, at any time.

 Breast Cancer Awareness Month should not be viewed as a topic to be considered for a few weeks each year in the fall then ignored the remaining 11 months of each year.

 As too many women and families know, as The Times has seen too often with stories about South Georgia women, breast cancer strikes women every day throughout the year.